 Love history?
 Wondering where to go in Korea?
 Then Suwon is the place for you!
 Suwon is located a 30 minute KTX train ride from Seoul and is known for its Hwaseong palace and fortress which is UNESCO world heritage.
 The palace used to be the biggest temporary palace dating back to the Joseon Dynasty.
-The fortress built in 1796 is entirely surrounded by defense walls, now the walls have wide walking trails, which is perfect for an afternoon stroll on a sunny day.
+It was built in 1796 and entirely surrounded by defense walls, now the walls have wide walking trails, which is perfect for an afternoon stroll on a sunny day.

 Other places that are worth paying a visit in Suwon are the Korean Traditional Village, the quirky toilet museum and the KBS Television Studios which need to be booked in advance.
-Check more things to do on a day trip from Seoul to Suwon here.
+Check the best things to do in Suwon here.